 The beauty of drones after all is that we can put them and the cameras they carry in a space that would either be very expensive or impossible with traditional systems.
 I’ve talked about this before here and the big reasons I use them myself.

 Are drones still a novelty?

 Broadcasters and filmmakers have been incorporating drone shots into their productions for a number of years now.
 Gone are the days when all that was available was a fisheye GoPro image and people were amazed by that.
 Now we have at our disposal the best cameras that money can buy and behemoths of aerial platforms to carry them.
 The technology to accomplish this is likely to be cutting edge for many decades to come.
 But the footage coming from them will start to be more and more commonplace.
-The regular shots, the reverse, the ascending reveal, the orbit even, these are going to become so commonplace that they will stop being noticed.
+The regular shots, the reverse, the ascending reveal, the orbit even.
+These are going to become so commonplace that they will stop being noticed as drone shots.
 Consumer drones available now for less than $800 will pull off an orbit shot with the press of a button….

 What makes good drone footage?